muggy8/improbable/have-and-havenot/5asbJ6YG.md

 ...

-When I awaken again, I was in a bed.
+When I awakened again, I was in a bed.

 Ethan was in the room with me. and so was Mikay, Phanna and also...